berkeley-scf/tutorial-dask-future/python-dask.md

 number of CPUs desired (and not --cpus-per-task), we can use `srun` to enumerate where the workers should run.

 First we'll start the scheduler and the workers.
-(On Savio use up-to-date version of dask binaries in .local-- dask-scheduler and dask-worker.)
+(On Savio make sure to use up-to-date version of dask binaries (dask-scheduler and dask-worker) in user-installed recent version of Dask.)

 ```
 export SCHED=$(hostname)
 dask-scheduler&
 sleep 10
-srun dask-worker tcp://${SCHED}:8786 &   # ${SCHED}.berkeley.edu
+srun dask-worker tcp://${SCHED}:8786 &   # might need ${SCHED}.berkeley.edu
 sleep 20
 ```